 Dr. Cooper joined the Department of Bioinformatics and Genomics at UNC Charlotte in 2018.
 She received her Ph.D. in Molecular Biology from the University of Southern California in 2011, then worked as a post-doc at the University of Miami from 2011 to 2014.
-She subsequently became a research associate at Clemson University, which is where she became interested in applying her background in evolutionary biology and genomics to agricultural systems.
+She subsequently became a research associate at Clemson University, which is where she first became interested in applying her background in evolutionary biology and genomics to agricultural systems.

 Cooper Lab in Big Basin Redwoods State Park, during the 2019 ASPB meeting in San Jose, CA